TOPICS FOR ALL TEAM MEMBERS

 This presentation focuses on communication challenges between different areas of the hospital as well as working with different personality types.
 It is designed to help receptionists understand that they are not alone in their challenges that they deal with every day.
 It is an interactive presentation that requires audience assistance.
 I empower receptionists to help them understand how they can use communication more effectively at their hospital.
 This is a good topic for the entire team as well.

-The Most Important Appointment, The Euthanasia.
+Talking to Clients About the Most Important Appointment, the Euthanasia.